How to Become an Appraiser in Ohio

 Should I become an appraiser in Ohio?

 Ohio real estate appraisers have the opportunity to build a successful, stable career.
-Even when the market is in a downturn, appraisers are still necessary to provide valuations during estate planning, divorces, or tax assessments.
+Even when the market is in a downturn, appraisers are still necessary to provide property valuations for estate planning, divorces, or tax assessments.
+If you’re looking for a challenging, steady career with the opportunity to be your own boss and have a flexible schedule while also earning a good income, consider becoming an appraiser.

-How long does it take to become an Ohio real estate appraiser?
+How long does it take to become an appraiser in Ohio?

 Becoming a Registered Appraiser Assistant is a quick process, especially compared to other career paths.
-You don’t need any college education to become a registered assistant – you just need to complete 82 hours of education.
+You don’t need any college education to become a Registered Assistant.
+You just need to complete 82 hours of appraisal qualifying education (QE), find a supervisor, and submit your application and background check.
+This process can be done in as little as a few weeks or a couple of months.

 With McKissock’s on-demand, self-paced courses, you can complete your QE on a timeline that works best for you.
-We also have livestreaming courses that can help you move through the information more quickly while allowing you to ask questions and engage with the instructor.
+We also have livestream courses that can help you move through the information more quickly, while also allowing you to ask questions and engage with the instructor in real time.

 Helpful resources: